Cisclass

 The suffix -li え derives nouns which are somehow distinct from their stem.

-The names of parts of the body are derived using -kku っく on either nouns or verbs.
+The names of parts of the body are derived from either nouns or verbs using -kku っく for the physical body, and -si せ for the subtle.

-The animate giver of the inanimate or abstract base is denoted by -mi み.
+The giver of the inanimate or abstract base is denoted by -mi み.

 The animate user of an inanimate item is denoted by -nissa にっさ.